fortrabbit/craft-s3-fortrabbit/README.md

 ## API Endpoint

 Per default the plugin uses the API endpoint of fortrabbit's EU region.
 If your App runs in the US region, copy `fortrabbitobjectstorage/config.php` to `craft/config/fortrabbitobjectstorage.php` and change the endpoint.

+## Using Image Transforms in Twig

+Craft supports two ways to generate different sizes for your image assets: before page load and after via additional ajax requests to `domain.com/cpresources/transforms/{assetID}?x={token}`.
+Unfortunately with resource requests no plugin get's loaded.
+This means the modified S3 client we provide is not used.
+There are two ways to fix it:

+1. Set `generateTransformsBeforePageLoad` to `true` in your `config/general.php`
+2. Or include our modified S3 client very early, e.g. at the top in your `config/general.php`, like so ` 	require_once('../craft/plugins/fortrabbitobjectstorage/S3.php');`

+`generateTransformsBeforePageLoad => true` works if you deal with some image transforms per page.
+Only the first unlucky user waits a little longer.
+The second way feels a bit hacky, but it works no matter how many images you transform.